mcxtzhang/SwipeDelMenuLayout/README.md

 ---

 ###Update log###
+2016 12 07 update：
+ * When the isSwipeEnable is false，the click event of contentItem is undisturbed。

 2016 11 14 update:
 * support the padding, and the subsequent slide down on plans to join, so no longer support ContentItem margin properties.
 * modify the springback of animation, more smooth.